 Retin-A, also known as Tretinoin, is part of the family of retinoids that is actually proven to fight the signs of aging, and even prevent them (if you want to delay that inevitable day we were talking about).
 Retin-A is one of the more aggressive derivatives of Vitamin A and it’s only attainable through prescription in the US and many other western countries.

 Experts agree that Retin-A boosts cell regeneration and collagen production, which are fundamental to slowing down the aging processes that affect your skin.
 It also combats skin concerns such as acne, environmental damage from sun and pollution, discoloration, texture, elasticity and fine lines and wrinkles.
 In this article, we’ll explore the changes you can expect before and after Retin-A usage.

-HOW YOUR SKIN CHANGES BEFORE AND AFTER RETIN-A?
+HOW DOES YOUR SKIN CHANGE BEFORE AND AFTER RETIN-A?

 Retin-A helps with many of the concerns associated with aging skin, below we cover what it can treat and how quickly you can expect results.